 Cordial and Syrup Recipes

-The berries of the Sambucis Nigra tree have excellent immune boosting properties and are particularly good at fighting off colds and flu like illnesses.
+The berries of the Sambucis Nigra tree have excellent immune-boosting properties and are particularly good at fighting off colds and flu-like illnesses.
 Elderberries contain high levels of A, B, and C vitamins and can be easily made into a great tasting syrup.
-This can then be taken by adults and children alike to ward off and aid in the recovering from colds and flu or even just when you feel your immune system needs a boost.
+This can then be taken by adults and children alike to ward off and aid in recovering from colds and flu or even just when you feel your immune system needs a boost.
 The syrup can also be used on ice cream, waffles or pancakes.

 This recipe makes approximately 500ml (16fl oz) of syrup.

 1 cup honey

 1. Pour water into medium saucepan and add elderberries.

 2. Bring to a boil, cover and reduce to a simmer for approximately 45 minutes or until the liquid has reduced by half.
 Remove from the heat and let cool until cool enough to handle.

 3. Pour the elderberries and water through a strainer into a glass jar or bowl.